Scheduler: Running Your Nodes

 Graceful Shutdown

-When you press Ctrl+C, the scheduler:
+When you press Ctrl+C, the scheduler doesn't just kill everything.
+It:

 - Stops calling

-tick() - Calls
+tick()on all nodes - Calls

 impl Node for MotorController {